stephpy/timeline/README.rst

 Description
 -----------

-A timeline is a collection of action which can be represented by:
+A timeline is a collection of actions which can be represented by:

 - **Subject**
 - **Verb**